 Advertisement

-When it comes to playing top level basketball in 2026, Jokic has mastered the craft.
-The three-time MVP has dominated the competition despite lacking in the athleticism department.
+When it comes to what it takes to be an elite baller in 2026, Jokic is a master of the craft.
+The three-time MVP has dominated the competition despite a lack of athleticism.
 His skill and IQ have more than made up for his weaknesses.
+There was a period of time, specifically in the 2010s, when dominant centers were becoming obsolete.
+Jokic is considered the main reason for the revival of the center position.

 “There are a lot of stars that would compete,” McCants said.
 “It’s a difference between dominating and competing.
-Dominating is tough because a lot of the big guys, like Joker and Embiid, as good as they are, it would be tough for them to dominate because they were such high competitive guys.
+Dominating is tough because a lot of the big guys, like Joker and Embiid, as good as they are, it would be tough for them to dominate because they were such highly competitive guys.
 Seven footers, shot blockers, guys who were really high IQ guys that can really defend.”

 “It was more of an IQ game back then.
 So with these guys, it’s a lot easier for them to take advantage of the low IQ and not having schemes or smart enough players to know how to stop certain moves and make them go to counters,” McCants said.